KatajaLanguage/_Compiler/README.md

 # Kataja Compiler
 Kataja Compiler, written in Java, to compile Kataja Code to Java Bytecode

+## Branches
+The Master Branch contains the latest (stable) Version of the Compiler.
+All other Branches representing a specified Version of the Compiler and the latest Version can contain bugs and/or could not provide all features.

 ## How to use
 All features you need to know are described below, all other Classes and Methods are irrelevant for Compiling.